 How To Choose a Sunscreen

 The one skincare product you should never go without isn’t a miracle serum or expensive essence.
-It’s humble, everyday sunscreen.
+It's a humble, everyday sunscreen.
 Wearing sunscreen daily is the single best thing you can do for your skin.
-Not only does it protect you from skin cancer, but it provides the ultimate aging prevention.
-Damaging UV rays cause everything from wrinkles, decreased collagen production, and hyperpigmentation, to plain old sunburn.
+Not only does it protect you from skin cancer, but it prevents damaging UV rays that cause everything from wrinkles, decreased collagen production, and hyperpigmentation..

 Filters

-Filters are the ingredients in the sunscreen that protect from harmful UV rays.
-There are two types of sunscreen filters, chemical and physical.
+Filters are the ingredients in sunscreens that protect from harmful UV rays.
+There are two types of sunscreen filters: chemical and physical.

-Chemical filters contain organic chemicals, so they’re sometimes known as “organic filters”.
-They absorb UV radiation and release it as heat.
+Chemical filters absorb UV radiation and release it as heat.
 There are many kinds of chemical filters - some of the more traditional sunscreens use oxybenzone and avobenzone, though European and Korean sunscreens may use filters like tinosorb and mexoryl.
-They usually need to be applied in advance (15-30 minutes), but they’re thinner and easier to spread.
-You’re also less likely to get a white cast with chemical filters because they get absorbed into the skin.

 If you aren’t sure, it’s becoming popular for sunscreens to use a combination of chemical and physical filters, to give you the best of both worlds.